 Tutorials are delivered on Microsoft Teams, Google Meet, Zoom or any platform that meets the school’s requirements.

+MathsMakers adheres to best practices for delivering online teaching, in consultation with our schools.
 In advance of accepting a student into a programme of online learning, MathsMakers requires a signed Home Learning Agreement with parents and carers.

 What Do Schools Say?